c2corg/browserslist-update-action/README.md

 # browserslist-update-action

-A GitHub Action that runs `npx browserslist@latest --update-db` on a repository and proposes a pull request to merge updates.
+A GitHub Action that runs `npx update-browserslist-db@latest` on a repository and proposes a pull request to merge updates.

 ## Usage